Super quantum probabilities and three-slit experiments -- Wright's pentagon state and the Popescu-Rohrlich box require third-order interference: Sorkin's third-order interference

 For the three-slit set-up considered by Sorkin, the identity $I_3 = 0$ means that the interference pattern observed with three open slits is a simple combination of the patterns observed in the six different cases when only one or two of the three slits are open.
-This could be confirmed in a recent experimental test with photons \cite{ref-Sin}.
+Though Sorkin's theoretical discovery that this holds in quantum mechanics goes back to 1994, experimental testing has begun only recently and confirmed it to the accuracy achieved in the experiment \cite{ref-Sin}.

 The new type of interference which is present whenever $ I_3 \neq 0 $ holds is called \textit{third-order interference}.
-In Ref. \cite{Nie-AMP-2012}, it has been shown that a UCP quantum logic $E$ rules out third-order interference if and only if the identity $T_{e+f} x = T_e x + T_f x$ holds for all orthogonal event pairs $e$ and $f$ in $E$ and all $x$ in $A$.
+In Ref. \cite{Nie-AMP-2012}, it has been shown that a UCP quantum logic $E$ rules out third-order interference ($I_3 \equiv 0$) if and only if the identity $T_{e+f} x = T_e x + T_f x$ holds for all orthogonal event pairs $e$ and $f$ in $E$ and all $x$ in $A$.
 Mathematically, this orthogonal additivity of $T_e$ in $e$ is a lot easier to handle than the equivalent identity $I_3 \equiv 0$ with the above definition of the rather intricate term $I_3$ which, however, may be more meaningful physically.
-The orthogonal additivity of $T_e$ in $E$ will play a central role in the derivation of the result in the next section.
+The orthogonal additivity of $T_e$ in its index $e$ will play a central role in the derivation of the result in the next section and make it possible to basically mimic Wright's original proof for the impossibility of the Pentagon state in the more general setting.